 USING ACTIONABLE DATA QUICKLY

 From a patient-experience perspective, it’s often hard to remember what was going on during a specific shift on a particular day.
-That’s where Real-time Feedback was a game-changer, according to Wellstar Paulding Hospital’s leadership.
+That’s where NRC Health’s real-time patient feedback functionality was a game-changer, according to Wellstar Paulding Hospital’s leadership.
 It helped them think differently about what could be done in terms of the patient experience.

 “Our hard work in patient satisfaction was recognized in several categories of our Magnet document.
 Being able to act quickly was evident in our exemplars in our ambulatory categories related to patient education, safety, pain, and courtesy, and respect outperformed the mean for a majority of eight quarters of data on 100% of units.”